 Typically, an auditor will schedule a planning day to consult on overall plan for the audit and to discuss what has been going on with the business and establish a timeline for the audit and start collecting information.

 Keep in mind it’s helpful for your auditor to understand how certain processes work and what’s risky for your business.
-Allocating time and/or appointing someone, like the chief financial officer or human resource personnel, to ensure any documents that had a financial impact, good or bad, on your business in the last year, will come in handy in guiding your auditor.
+Allocating time and/or appointing someone, like the chief financial officer or Manage employment relations personal, to ensure any documents that had a financial impact, good or bad, on your business in the last year, will come in handy in guiding your auditor.
 Gather documents tied to new leases, loans, clients, contracts, etc., and compile them (Business Record Management) saves rush and fuss of collecting information on a tight deadline.